haiqu/rx-nga/Rx.md

 ## Conditionals

-Implement **cond**, a conditional combinator which will execute one of two functions, depending on the state of a flag.
+Implement **choose**, a conditional combinator which will execute one of two functions, depending on the state of a flag.
 We take advantage of a little hack here.
 Store the pointers into a jump table with two fields, and use the flag as the index.
 Default to the *false* entry, since a *true* flag is -1.

 ````
 :if::true  `0
 :if::false `0
-:cond  "bpp-" &if::false store &if::true store &if::false + fetch call ;
+:choose "bpp-" &if::false store &if::true store &if::false + fetch call ;
 ````

 Next two additional forms: